Cloud Security Glossary

 - AWS container orchestration (ECS) and its serverless data plane (Fargate).

-- FaaS offerings from AWS / Azure / Google.
+- FaaS offerings from AWS (Lambda) / Azure (Functions) / Google (Cloud Functions and Cloud Run, the latter for container-based serverless).

 - Confidential Computing